ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 See the result below:

-{@snippet features/image-style-presentational} -->
+{@snippet features/image-style-presentational}

+-->

 ## UI
 Application of a style can be executed by using one of the buttons created by the `ImageStyle` plugin for each of the default and custom defined styles.
 Each of the styles will be registered under the name `imageStyle: image-style-name` in the componentsFactory (link) and can be added to the image or main toolbar while creating a editor instance.

 It is also possible to group the image styles into the custom drop-downs (TODO: more!).

 The default image toolbar has its default configuration already set in the default builds.
-The default UI of the classic, inline, balloon and balloon block builds consists a set of the buttons applying only the [semantical classes](#semantical-classes) to support creating a structured content.
-The document editor build UI uses a few buttons applying a [presentational classes](#presentational-classes) and also uses the [semantical classes](#semantical-classes) to reset the image appearance to the default one.
+The default UI of the classic, inline, balloon and balloon block builds consists a set of the buttons applying only the [semantical styles](#semantical-styles) to support creating a structured content.
+The document editor build UI uses a few buttons applying a [presentational styles](#presentational-styles) and also uses the [semantical styles](#semantical-styles) to reset the image appearance to the default one.
 All of the builds supports both, block and inline images.
 ## Defining custom styles

 Besides using the {@link module:image/imagestyle/utils~DEFAULT_OPTIONS predefined styles}, you can also define your own styles or modify the existing ones.